hopsoft/hero/README.md

 The question remains. **Where do I put my business logic?**

 Finally... an answer that might even make DHH proud.
-One that evolved from the real world with concrete use cases.
+One that evolved from the real world with concrete use cases and actual production code.

 ## Process Modeling

 The problem has always been: How to effectively model a business process within your app.

-Things start simply enough; but eventually, edge cases force **gothcas** into various libs, modules, and classes.
+Things start simply enough but eventually edge cases force *gothcas* into various libs, modules, and classes.
 Before you know you it, you have a lump of spaghetti that's difficult to maintain and even harder to improve.